• Skip to primary navigation

 • Cayenne (if you like a little heat)

 • Worcestershire Sauce - I get a lot of questions asking if Worcestershire sauce is gluten-free.
-I use the Lea & Perrins Worcestershire sauce (in the U.S.), which does not contain malt vinegar and is gluten-free if you can't find this gluten-free sub in coconut aminos or gluten-free soy sauce.
+I use the Lea & Perrins Worcestershire sauce (in the U.S.), which is gluten-free and does not contain malt vinegar.
+If you can't find it, substitute it with coconut aminos or gluten-free soy sauce.

-• Apple Juice - I prefer the apple with pork.
-If you don't have it you can sub broth.
+• Apple Juice - I prefer apple juice with pork.
+If you don't have it, you can substitute it with chicken or beef broth.
 I do not recommend adding water as it does nothing for the flavor.

 • Apple Cider Vinegar

-• Liquid Smoke - I use Wright's brand liquid smoke which is listed as gluten-free.
+• Liquid Smoke - I use Wright's brand liquid smoke, which is listed as gluten-free.
+You can skip liquid smoke if you don't have it.

 • Yellow Onion